FredHutch/batchman/developer-setup.md

 If you ever want to feed events to the endpoint yourself or via a script, see the [event reference document](event-reference.md) for more on the events that Nextflow sends.
-(This does not cover the events that AWS Batch sends.

 Another way of submitting workflows is to use the Wizard.
 Click on `Submit` and then `Wizard`.
 Paste in the following URL: